 Ultimately, I’m a simple believer in the bible message from Matthew 25:40, which says “whatever you did for one of these least brothers of mine, you did for me.”
 I hope you’d agree that you don’t have to be a religious or spiritual person to believe that we simply need to help each other.
 We all need to pitch in and work to make our community better, in whatever ways we are able.
 And doing so can be very enjoyable and satisfying.

 I have an associate degree in Police Science from NWTC.
 When I was 29, I decided to go back to school, and I earned another associate degree in Computer Science from Santa Ana College in California.

 I enjoy playing racquetball, downhill skiing, genealogy research and making rosaries.
 I also tinker with electronics, home automation, and home projects; my daughter and I once made a duct tape camper.
 I’m a big fan of the Green Bay Packers, being fortunate enough to hold the same season tickets once owned by my grandfather.
-My daughter Randy and I have held season tickets for St. Norbert College Mens Hockey since 2006.
+I have held season tickets for St. Norbert College Mens Hockey since 2006.
 I enjoy many kinds of music, especially a cappella (I sang in a barbershop quartet for 8 years) and classic rock.
 I like Pentatonix and my favorite band is Styx.